roopeshvs/git-issues/README.md

 If the GITHUB_PROJECT variable name does not exist and if the current working directory is a github repository, the command takes this as the repository to work on.

+### Known Limitations

+1. In the current state of Github REST API, it is not possible to delete an issue.

+2. GitHub's REST API v3 considers every pull request an issue, but not every issue is a pull request.
+For this reason, "Issues" endpoints may return both issues and pull requests in the response.
+Pull requests can be identified by the pull_request key in response.
+Hence, right now, the number of issues returned varies as the pull requests are removed from the response till a workaround is found.